hdl4fpga/hdl4fpga/README.rst

 =======

-It's tool to be embedded along with a design that helps to understand what is happening inside when simulation tools are not enough to guess what is wrong with it.
+It's tool to be embedded along with a design that helps to understand what is happening inside when simulation tools are not enough to guess where the bug is.

 How it was born
 ---------------